Modeling Hierarchical Thinking in Large Reasoning Models: Finite State Abstraction of LLM Reasoning

-Modeling LRM's hierarchical reasoning as Finite State Machine connects with classical models from human problem-solving theory.
-The six reasoning states in our FSM framework echo the well-known four-step framework by \citet{polya1945solve} – \textit{Understand the problem, Devise a plan, Carry out the plan,} and \textit{Look back}.
-This is perhaps not surprising since these models are trained on chain-of-thought examples obtained from human reasoning, but it is interesting to see that hierarchical reasoning emerges in a way that parallels human thinking.
-In our FSM formulation, \textit{initialization} roughly corresponds to understanding the problem, \textit{augmentation-strategy} (especially the solution planning) corresponds to devising a plan, \textit{deduction} is carrying out the plan, and \textit{backtracking} corresponds to looking back and revising as needed.
-We extend Polya's framework with two additional categories observed in LLM behavior: \textit{uncertainty-estimation} and \textit{final-conclusion} state.
-This alignment suggests that the FSM framework states are not arbitrary, but grounded in established cognitive stages of reasoning.
+Modeling hierarchical reasoning into abstract states connects with classical models from human problem-solving theory, such as the well-known four-step framework by \citet{polya1945solve} – \textit{understand the problem, devise a plan, carry out the plan,} and \textit{look back}.
+This is perhaps not surprising since LRMs are trained on chain-of-thought examples obtained from human reasoning.
+In our FSM formulation, \textit{initialization} roughly corresponds to understanding the problem, \textit{augmentation strategy} relates to devising a plan, \textit{deduction} is carrying out the plan, and \textit{backtracking} corresponds to looking back and revising as needed.
+We extend Polya's framework with two additional categories observed in LRM behavior: \textit{uncertainty estimation} and \textit{final conclusion}.

-We can further relate the states in our FSM framework to recent prompting strategies designed to elicit specific reasoning behaviors in LLMs.
-For instance, prompting a model with ``Let's think step by step'' often triggers it to enter a deductive reasoning sequence \citep{kojima2022large}.
-More sophisticated prompting techniques like Tree-of-Thought (ToT) go further – they allow the model to branch into multiple possible reasoning paths and backtrack if needed \citep{yao2023tree}, explicitly resembling to our \textit{augmentation-strategy} (explore alternate path) and \textit{backtracking} states.
-Other works \citep{tan-etal-2023-self, wang-etal-2024-enhancing} have introduced self-reflection or self-critique prompts, where the model is asked to critique or refine its own answer, effectively inducing a \textit{augmentation-strategy} (refinement) state.
-Our FSM framework can encompass all these strategies: they simply correspond to particular states or transitions in the state machine.

-By formalizing these intuitive ideas, we can create a \textit{model-agnostic} and \textit{strategy-agnostic} framework that provides a structured lens for reasoning analysis.
-For example, one can measure how frequently a model backtracks or how many deductive steps it performs before reaching a conclusion.
-A model’s reasoning can be visualized as a state diagram, revealing patterns such as repeated backtracking or abrupt transitions to a conclusion without intermediate deduction.
-This formulation also enables direct comparisons across models on similar tasks—for instance, does a smaller open-source model rely more on knowledge augmentation than a larger one?
-Does one exhibit greater uncertainty or self-correction?

-It is important to note that this framework models the behavioral output - the text a language model produces rather than making any claims about its internal neural mechanisms.
-The strength of this abstraction lies in its practicality: it avoids philosophical debates about whether a probabilistic next-token prediction model can engage in ``true'' reasoning.
-Instead, it centers on what we can actually observe and analyze - the structure and flow of the generated text.
-By doing so, it brings formal order and analytical clarity to a process that is otherwise messy and unstructured.